QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 In two other models, there is a sequence of policymakers, each of whom sets $\mu_t$ at one $t$ only.

-- Each such policymaker ignores  effects that its choice of $\mu_t$ has on household one-period utilities at dates $s = 0, 1, \ldots, t-1$.
+- Each time $t$  policymaker ignores  effects that its choice of $\mu_t$ has on household one-period utilities at dates $s = 0, 1, \ldots, t-1$.

-The four models differ with respect to timing protocols, constraints on government choices, and government policymakers' beliefs about how their decisions affect private agents' beliefs about future government decisions.
+The four models differ with respect to timing protocols, constraints on government choices, and government policymakers' beliefs about how their decisions affect the representative agent's beliefs about future government decisions.

-The models are distinguished by having either
+The models are distinguished by having

-- A single Ramsey planner chooses a sequence
+- A single Ramsey planner that chooses a sequence
   $\{\mu_t\}_{t=0}^\infty$ once and for all at time $0$; or
-- A single Ramsey planner chooses a sequence
+- A single Ramsey planner that  chooses a sequence
   $\{\mu_t\}_{t=0}^\infty$ once and for all at time $0$ subject to the constraint that $\mu_t = \mu$ for all
   $t \geq 0$; or
-- A sequence of separate policymakers chooses $\mu_t$ for $t =0, 1, 2, \ldots$
+- A sequence indexed by $t =0, 1, 2, \ldots$ of separate policymakers
     - a time $t$ policymaker chooses $\mu_t$ only and forecasts that future government decisions are unaffected by its choice; or
-- A sequence of separate policymakers chooses $\mu_t$ for $t =0, 1, 2, \ldots$
+- A sequence of separate policymakers  in which
-    - a time $t$ policymaker chooses  only $\mu_t$ but believes that its choice of $\mu_t$  shapes private agents' beliefs about  future rates of money creation and inflation, and through them, future government actions.
+    - a time $t$ policymaker chooses  only $\mu_t$ but believes that its choice of $\mu_t$  shapes the representative agent's beliefs about  future rates of money creation and inflation, and through them, future government actions.

 The relationship between  outcomes in  the first (Ramsey) timing protocol and the fourth timing protocol and belief structure is the subject of a literature on **sustainable** or **credible** public policies (Chari and Kehoe {cite}`chari1990sustainable`
 {cite}`stokey1989reputation`, and Stokey {cite}`Stokey1991`).